Theory-of-Everything/nii-nvim/CONTRIBUTING.md

    git checkout -b <branch-name>
    ```

 4. Commit your changes in logical chunks.
-Please keep your commit messages short but consise.
+Please keep your commit messages short but concise.

 5. Push your topic branch up to your fork: